A fast site without slow down.

-Images is the number two problem I encounter on most sites, after caching.
+Images are the number two problem I encounter on most sites, after caching.

 So yes, your site is definitely nicer with beautiful images, but you don't realize that sometimes just one image can ruin your site's load time.

-One day, I came across a person who had a problem with his site, it was unusually long to load.
+One day, I came across a person who had a problem with his site, it had an unusually long load time.